<HOME

 With the lid closed, it's no worse than any of my other homebrew stuff.
 The cord on the left plugs into a multiple outlet extension cord on my desk.
 The cord on the right provides a socket into which I plug my Dremel tool, or whatever other tool.
 (Note that this cord is short, just like in the Proxxon foot switch.
 The difference is, this short cord sits right there on my desk, rather than on the floor underneath my desk.)
 The foot switch at the end of the cord towards the top goes around the back of my desk, and down to the floor.
 With the box sitting on my desk, the two switches for powering up the drill or for enabling the foot switch are always within easy reach.
 Perfect!

 I chose switches with built-in indicator lights, so either switch, when activated, lights up green.
 Also, when the "Foot enable" switch is on, pressing the foot switch causes the "Always on" switch to light up, which kind of makes sense, and is almost like a design choice.
 However, when the "Always on" switch is on, pressing the foot switch (which does not actually do anything) causes the "Foot enable" switch to light up, which is somewhat nonsensical.
 Oh well.
+Slightly more annoying is that when one switch is on, the other one is also dimly lit, just noticeable under ordinary room lighting.
+I think this must be due to capacitive coupling between the wires in the footswitch lead!
+Again, oh well.

 This foot switch can be used with grounded devices, whereas the Porxxon Footswitch FS is ungrounded and has those flat "Europlug" connectors.
 However, Proxxon's choice of "Europlugs" automatically limits the power rating of the device that can physically be connected to it.
 My choice of grounded Schuko plug and socket does not!
 I'm almost tempted to substitute an ungrounded "Europlug" for the output just to be sure nobody else can do anything stupid with it either.
 So keep in mind the switch ratings, and obey them!
 A 3 A max motor load on the microswitch means about 700 W max (on European 230 V household AC), which is plenty for a small Dremel tool, or even the average Black and Decker hobby drill, but not necessarily for a serious hand drill, like the bigger rotary hammers by Hilti!
 (But with a 16 A max resistive load, you could control a 3500 W waffle iron with it just fine!)
 Any bigger motors you'll want to control using an appropriately rated relay or contactor.
-But feel free to control that contactor with this foot switch thing—or include the contactor inside the same box.
+But feel free to control that contactor with this foot switch thing—or to include the contactor inside the same box.

 A serious word of warning!